abode1234/blog-website/src/content/blog/idor-comprehensive-security-guide.md

 ### The Anatomy of an IDOR Attack

-Consider this real-world scenario from a financial application we reviewed:
+Consider this real-world scenario from a financial application:

 ```
 Normal request: GET /api/account/12345